Ultimate Guide to Japanese Customs

 By Alexis Goss | Created September 29, 2020

+Japanese customs are something that can take a while to get your head around.
 This article focuses on helping you learn Japanese customs, etiquette, and manners.
 This article is a part of our extensive series of guides on Japanese culture.

 The following article was written by Alexis Goss with support from Tyson Batino.

-Japan is a country with a long history and a lot of pride in its culture.
+Japan is a country with a long history and a lot of pride in its customs.
 But don’t be intimidated!
 We’re here to help you figure out how to live in Japan without accidentally offending everyone - and even if you do, how to smooth it over.
 We’ve compiled a ton of customs, both big and small, to help you dive right in!

 Why Learn Japanese Manners and Customs?